 |Online Audio NT:||No|

 The Baloch (Baluch) are a most ancient semi-nomadic tribal group who eventually occupied an area of land stretching through Iran, Afghanistan and Pakistan, first settling there between the 5th and 7th centuries.
 Considered to be an Iranian people based on language, their racial origin is murky.
 Some historians believe they are Semites while others track their racial origin through Indo-Europeans.
-Long-standing relation to the Kurds is evident, but it is also agreed that Baloch became an admixture of many peoples through the centuries.
+There is evidence of long-standing relation to the Kurds, but most experts agree the Baloch became an admixture of many peoples through the centuries.

-Most scholars agree - there is some dissent - the first Baloch migration was from the Caspian Sea area to northern Iran where, according to Persian literary sources, they became a significant political and military entity.
-Later migrations south and southeast established them as a major people group by the beginning of the Christian era in the regions of modern-day Iran, Afghanistan and Pakistan, collectively named Balochistan - their traditional homeland.
+Most scholars agree (there is some dissent) the first Baloch migration was from the Caspian Sea area to northern Iran where, according to Persian literary sources, they became a significant political and military entity.
+Later migrations south and southeast established them as a major people group in the regions of modern-day Iran, Afghanistan and Pakistan, collectively named Balochistan, their traditional homeland.
 It was arbitrary boundaries imposed by the British in 1893 that partitioned the tribes among those three countries.

-Today Afghan Baloch (designated the Western Baloch) live primarily in four southern provinces - Helmand, Nimruz, Farah and Kandahar, where daily life is routinely disrupted by Taliban presence.
+Today Afghan Baloch (designated the Western Baloch) live primarily in four southern provinces - Helmand, Nimruz, Farah and Kandahar.
 They comprise a small portion of the worldwide Baloch population.
-Their national language is Balochi - a language that remained unwritten until about 150 years ago.
-A Kurdish-related dialect is spoken in Afghanistan as is Bruhui, Dari and Pashto.
+Their national tongue is Balochi, a language that remained unwritten until about 150 years ago.
+Those in Afghanistan speak Kurdish-related languages: Bruhui, Dari and Pashto.